Rusty Dedrick

 Lyle "Rusty" Dedrick (12 July 1918 – 25 December 2009) was an American swing and bebop jazz trumpeter and composer born in Delevan, New York, probably better known for his work with Bill Borden, Dick Stabile, Red Norvo, Ray McKinley and Claude Thornhill, among others.

-In 1971, Dedrick joined the faculty of the Manhattan College of Music, later becoming director of jazz studies.
+In 1971, Dedrick joined the faculty of the Manhattan School of Music, later becoming director of jazz studies.

-He was the uncle of the members of the sunshine pop group The Free Design.
+He was the uncle of the members of the sunshine pop group, The Free Design.